Chios massacre: Background

 For over 2,000 years, merchants and shipowners from Chios had been prominent in trade and diplomacy throughout the Black Sea, the Aegean, and the Mediterranean.
 The Ottoman Empire allowed Chios almost complete control over its own affairs as Chioten trade and the very highly valued mastic plant, harvested only on Chios, were of great value to the Ottomans.
 The cosmopolitan Chiotes were also very prominent in Constantinople.
 Following the massacre, however, the island never regained its commercial prominence.

 The island's ruling classes were reluctant to join the Greek revolt, fearing the loss of their security and prosperity.
 Furthermore, they were aware that they were situated far too close to the Turkish heartland in Anatolia to be safe.
-At some points, Chios is only 6.7 km from the Anatolian mainland.
+At some points, Chios is only 6.7 km from the Anatolian mainland, across the Chios Strait.

 Massacre

 In March 1822, as the Greek revolt gathered strength on the mainland, several hundred armed Greeks from the neighbouring island of Samos landed in Chios.
 They attacked the Turks, who retreated to the citadel.
 Many islanders also decided to join the revolution.
 However, the vast majority of the population had by all accounts done nothing to provoke the reprisals, and had not joined other Greeks in their revolt against the Ottoman Empire.